 3. "score" relies on score-based statistics that provide faster evaluations while retaining favorable statistical properties for detecting parameter instabilities.

-All other parameters controlling the tree growing process are available through a separate semtree.control object.
+All other parameters controlling the tree growing process are adjusted in the semtree.control object.

 References